scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

 <!-- NOTE: i assume here that dotc/dotr will be renamed to scala/scala -->

-Ever since the book, *C Programming Language*, it’s been a tradition to begin programming books with a “Hello, world” example, and not to disappoint, this is one way to write that example in Scala:
+A “Hello, world” example in Scala goes as follows.
+First, Put this code in a file named *Hello.scala*:

 ```scala
 @main def hello = println("Hello, world")
 ```

-To see how this works, put that line of code in a file named *Hello.scala*, and then compile it with `scalac`:
+Next, compile the code with `scalac`:

 ```sh
 $ scalac Hello.scala